Menopause is a natural transition that happens when your menstrual cycles come to an end.

-This article discusses how what you eat may affect your symptoms.
+Learn more about how what you eat may affect your symptoms.

-Additionally, hormone changes lead to declined bone density, which
+Additionally, hormonal changes lead to decreased bone density, which

 Healthy fats, such as omega-3 fatty acids, may benefit women going through menopause.

-Fruits and Vegetables
+Fruits and vegetables

 Phytoestrogens are compounds in foods that act as weak estrogens in your body.